RMerl/asuswrt-merlin/README-merlin.txt

 -------

 3.0.0.4.270.25
    - NEW: NFS folder sharing.
-Webui can be found on the AiDisk pages, same place where you can manage SMB and FTP shares.
+Webui can be found on the USB Applications -> Servers Center page (NFS Exports tab)
    - NEW: dhcpc-event and zcip-event scripts (called on WAN events)
-   - NEW: Ccustom configs: group.add, gshadow.add, passwd.add, shadow.add
+   - NEW: Ccustom configs: group.add, gshadow.add, passwd.add, shadow.add, exports.add
+   - NEW: New script that will setup Entware for you (written by ryzhov_al).
+          Run "entware-setup.sh" through SSH/Telnet to launch the install process.
    - CHANGED: Added a folder picker to the Tools Other Settings page to select a location to store your traffic data files.
    - FIXED: Added missing badblocks program